Table of Contents

-Summary: Great if you’re upgrading your hard drive to a bigger one or if you have multiple computers on standby that need to be instantly the same.
+Summary: Great if you’re upgrading your hard drive to SSD or a bigger one or if you have multiple computers on standby that need to be instantly the same.
 It comes in handy working in IT while deploying new workstations.

-To “image” an hard drive is to take the entire bootable working drive and put it in a single image file.
-So just like a clone you get the fully functional copy of your hard drive but this file can be compressed saving lots of space.
-You can also access the image at any time and pull specif files out as need be.
+To “image” a hard drive is to take the entire bootable working drive and put it in a single image file.
+So just like a clone, you get the fully functional copy of your hard drive but this file can be compressed saving lots of space.
+You can also access the image at any time and pull specific files out as need be.
 This is why an image may be best for you.
 It allows easy access to your backed up files at any time and you can have multiple copies from several time periods on one external drive.

 So an image is more like a massive zip file of your hard drive.
-The image can be saved anywhere you choose such as another hard drive in you local machine, backed up to an online data safe cloud account, on an external hard drive plugged into your computer, over the network on another computer in your Workgroup, or to your Network Attached Storage(my preferred method).
+The image can be saved anywhere you choose such as another hard drive in your local machine, backed up to an online data safe cloud account, on an external hard drive plugged into your computer, over the network on another computer in your Workgroup, or to your network attached storage(my preferred method).

 Pros: Great for scheduled backups, smaller size than a clone and leaves the hard drive in a working state for more storage.
 You can access the files inside of the image on the fly to grab a single file or directory.

 Cons: Requires more than just hot swapping a drive to get it running like normal but using it should be rare.